36890641/PortforlioProjects/README.md

 	      from random_tables.expenses) x
 	where x.row_num<3

 --  If two items have same expense then row_number doesnt work.
-We need a true rank for which we need to use either a rank or dense_rank() function.(demo using student_marks table)
+We need a true rank for which we need to use either a rank or dense_rank() function.(demo using student_marks table)--

 	select
 	     *,
              row_number() over (order by marks desc) as row_num,